 A F A R “A Future After Rehab” AFAR is a 501-c3 non-profit corporation dedicated to assisting people who have become addicted to drugs (particularly) heroin and alcohol, have been to and completed a rehab and are intent on pursuing a productive life.
-Our goal is developing a s...
+Our goal is developing a system of r...
 Read More

 A F A R “A Future After Rehab”